 Our brain has developed in a way that gives us the highest survival advantage.

 But that means heightened sensitivity to threats resulting from an insecure attachment style can predispose us to fearful states and an injured sense of self-worth as adults.

 When we remain fearful, we cannot access both sides of our brain, and essential brain regions are “offline.”
 You could say that we go into temporary cognitive and perceptual impairment.

 Attachment styles explained

 Ainsworth identified four attachment styles.
 One is the secure attachment style, and the other three are variations of insecure attachment styles: insecure/anxious, insecure/avoidant, and insecure/disorganized.
-Most of us are not aware of our attachment style, but we can uncover our attachment style from the way we tend to behave in meaningful relationships as adults.
+Most of us are unaware of our attachment style, but we can uncover our attachment style from the way we tend to behave in meaningful relationships as adults.

 Secure attachment style summary

 The relational patterns of secure attachment have been proven to be the best predictor of happiness in a relationship.
 If we were not securely attached to someone in childhood, growing and changing to a secure attachment style is essential for our physical, emotional, and psychological health.
 The quality of the attachment bonds that shape our brain from conception through the end of childhood is directly related to our optimal development.
 If our early years were positive, the neural connections that got hardwired in our brains suggest that depending on another is safe and secure and that others will meet our needs.
 Consequently, we know that we matter.

 Textbook behaviors that give away that your attachment style is secure